 The Rhodesian Ridgeback may be prone to food guarding behaviors.
 Children should never be allowed to touch or remove food while any dog is eating.

 Counter surfing is a common behavior for Ridgies, so care should be taken to prevent this behavior.

-Alone Time Though not fond of being left alone, with enough exercise, the Rhodesian Ridgeback may be left for four to eight hours during the day—but boredom may give way to destructive behaviors.
+Though not fond of being left alone, with enough exercise, the Rhodesian Ridgeback may be left for four to eight hours during the day—but boredom may give way to destructive behaviors.
 They prefer the company of their family.
 Crate training is recommended from an early age.

 Health and Grooming

 The short coat of the Rhodesian Ridgeback does not shed heavily and requires only weekly brushing and occasional baths.
 Trimming nails regularly will help prevent painful splitting, cracking, or a broken nail.